Sony A7 versus Canon G1 X Mark III

 The Sony Alpha A7 and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and October 2017.
 The A7 is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 The cameras are based on a full frame (A7) and an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Sony A7 and the Canon G1 X Mark III.
+The physical size and weight of the Sony A7 and the Canon G1 X Mark III are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (25 percent) than the Sony A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.